Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 One of the premier birdwatching areas in the world, Lake Myvatn’s marshes provide habitat for huge numbers of migratory birds in summer.
 More than 115 species have been seen at the lake, including 13 species of nesting ducks, and it’s advised to take a walk and see some of them.

-Later today, enjoy a quintessentially Icelandic experience with a soak in a nearby hot spring.
+Later today, enjoy a quintessentially Icelandic experience with a soak in a nearby thermal bath.
 At Myvatn Nature Baths, amid clouds of steam rising from a fissure deep in the Earth, immerse yourself in soothing, milky-turquoise water that’s naturally heated by geothermal forces.
 Drawn from depths of up to a mile and a half below the surface, temperatures in the lagoon pools range from 98°F to 103°F.

 Accommodations